 Looking for some interesting reading on Borderline Personality Disorder (BPD)?
 If you or someone you’re close to has BPD, it’s a good time to do some reading that can give you more insight into and information on this psychiatric disorder.
-Here are some of our picks for books, both fiction and non-fiction, related to Borderline Personality Disorder:
+Here are 6 books on borderline personality disorder that should be on your reading list, both fiction and non-fiction:

 This is a definitive guide on Borderline Personality Disorder.
 Released in 1991, I Hate You, Don’t Leave Me was one of the first books to take a comprehensive look at BPD.
 Kreisman and Straus delve into the various factors that can lead to the development of BPD.
 Besides busting myths that are most often associated with the psychiatric disorder, the authors have devoted an entire section to people who have loved ones with BPD.
 The new and improved 2010 version also details the cognitive and behavioral treatment options available for BPD.